ESA title

 ESA / Education / Engagement

-The Academic Scholarship programme aims at facilitating the access to space-related second cycle academic programmes (awarding a Master's degree) by covering the tuition fees of tertiary education students from ESA Member and Associated States.
+The Academic Scholarship programme aims at facilitating the access to space-related second cycle academic programmes (awarding a Master's degree) by covering the tuition fees of tertiary education students from ESA Member States and Associate Members.

 Coordinators of Bologna-compliant academic programmes wishing to offer ESA Academy scholarships to students can apply through the continuously open call here.